hareenl/gpt-plus/README.md

 ```

 ## Configuration
+### ChatGPT API
+Add ChatGPT functionality by following the steps below.
-Visit [OpenAI](https://platform.openai.com/account/api-keys) to generate an API Key.
+- Visit [OpenAI](https://platform.openai.com/account/api-keys) to generate an API Key.
-Add API key to .env file (hidden) located in the gpt-plus folder.
+- Rename the .env.template file to .env and add API key to .env file (hidden) located in the gpt-plus folder.
-Open and edit the files in terminal or by navigating to the directory in file browser.
+- Open and edit the files in terminal or by navigating to the directory in file browser.

 #### Example
 ```sh